srisivan/Class-2/Science/chapter_1.md

 Q4.
 What do leaves need to make food for the plant?
 A4.
 Leaves need air, water and sunlight to make food.

+Q5.
+Write the functions of stem, leaf, roots
+A5.
+The functions are mentioned below
+- Leaf : Makes food for the plants with help of air, water and sunlight
+- Root : Fixes the plant to ground.
+Obsorbs water and nutrients from soil
+- Stem : Carries water and food to all parts of the plant

 ```